miqueasmd/miqueasmd/README.md

 - **[Shark Attack (Olympic Games Edition)](https://github.com/miqueasmd/Shark-Attack-Olympic-Games-Edition)**: Analyzed a dataset of shark attacks to help an insurance company determine rates for Olympic athletes.
 - **[Haunted House Escape Room](https://github.com/miqueasmd/Haunted-House-Escaperoom)**: Developed an interactive text-based game in Python, incorporating both text and image assets.
+- **[Translator App](https://github.com/miqueasmd/translator)**: Built a multilingual text translator in Python using the **Deep Translator** library, enabling seamless translations for various use cases.
+Try it out here: [Translator App on Streamlit](https://mmdtranslator.streamlit.app/).

 > More projects can be found in my repositories!
 Feel free to check them out and provide feedback.

 ---